 It is an honor and a privilege to be a Board Member of the Adult Care Center of the NSV.
 My family, Church and the community are important to me.
 They are an integral part of my mission in serving others.

 I am a native of Frederick County and a graduate of James Wood High School.
 Also I’m a graduate of Mary Washington College and have a Master’s Degree from Georgetown University.
 I held positions at the Korean Embassy and the Organization of American States in Washington, D. C. I’m a retired middle school teacher, having much fun and caring for 32 years.
 I am currently a circulation aide at the Handley Library.
 I have two sons and eight grandchildren, five of whom are adults and three youngsters.
 My husband and I adore our two golden retrievers, Kate and Grace.
 I became a great-grandmother recently, and I still live in Frederick County.

 I am married with two grown children, and two grandchildren.
 I have lived in this area most of my life.
 After 40 years, I have recently retired as a Registered Nurse from the Winchester Medical Center ICU.
-I have two siblings, Sally Booth Stryker and David Booth, also members of this board!
+I have two siblings, Sally Booth Stryker and David Booth.

 I head the Memory Care Clinic of Winchester Neurological Consultants and am one of three Neurologists in the U.S. who is triple boarded in: Neurology, Behavioral/Cognitive Neurology, and Neuroimaging.
 In my free time I enjoy running with friends (including a yearly half marathon), traveling, and relaxing with my husband Jeff, two sons and golden retriever, “Dutch”.